Last Updated on 14 January 2026 by Cycloscope

 Than a big bearded man comes in, his dress a piece of art, his expressions funny and terrifing at the same time.
 He is Ravana, the nemesis of Rama, ready to kidnap the beautiful Sita… but Hanuman, the monkey warrior is ready to fight for his master’s wife

-The 30’s were very complex years in the history of Bali.
-The dutches had taken over the island in 1908, through fear and civilian massacres.
-The military interventions, however, were followed closely by a coverage of the bloody conquest of the southern part of the island which shocked the West.
+The 30s were a very complex period in Bali’s history.
+The Dutch had taken over the island in 1908, through fear and civilian massacres.
+The military interventions, however, were followed closely by coverage of the bloody conquest of the southern part of the island, which shocked the West.

 The image of the Netherlands as a benevolent and responsible colonial power was seriously affected.
-The Netherlands, also under criticism for their policies in Java, Sumatra and the eastern island, decided to make amends, and announced the establishment of an “Ethical policy”.
+The Netherlands, also under criticism for its policies in Java, Sumatra, and the eastern islands, decided to make amends and announced the establishment of an “Ethical policy.

-The Dutch in Bali turned into students and protectors of Balinese culture and efforts were made at preserving it as a “living museum” and in 1914, Bali was opened to tourism.
+The Dutch in Bali turned into students and protectors of Balinese culture, and efforts were made to preserve it as a “living museum.”
+In 1914, Bali was opened to tourism.

-In the meanwhile, following the orientalist fascination generated by the 1900’s universal exposition in Paris, flocks of western artist began to flow to Indonesia.
+In the meantime, following the orientalist fascination generated by the 1900 Paris Universal Exposition, flocks of Western artists began to flow to Indonesia.
 Among them was the German artist Walter Spies.

 Spies stumbled upon the Kecak, which was probably already being popularized, and he liked it.
-Working together with Wayan Limbak, they arranged performances by adding elements of Legong and stories from the Ramayana, organizing tours abroad, thus making the Kecak internationally known.
+Working with Wayan Limbak, they arranged performances featuring elements of Legong and stories from the Ramayana, organized tours abroad, and thus made the Kecak internationally known.

-Nowadays Kecak is pretty much those developed by Spies and Limbak, with the Cak choir accompanying some classic scenes from the Ramayana.
+Nowadays, Kecak is mainly developed by Spies and Limbak, with the Cak choir accompanying classic scenes from the Ramayana.
 Performances last between 60 and 90 minutes and are usually followed by a so-called fire dance, also borrowed from religious rites like the tari sang hyang jaran.

-The religious meaning is totally gone, indeed the performance is staged in the most external area of the temple instead of its inner core, a zone that, even though being also consecrated, is meant to host profane activities.
+The religious meaning is absent; indeed, the performance is staged in the most external area of the temple rather than its inner core, a zone that, even though consecrated, is meant to host profane activities.

-Kecak evolved into something different, and it is extremely interesting to underline the creation of the first all-woman Kecak group in 2004.
-Kecak was meant as a men’s activity but these ladies broke the rule by setting up an amazing show.
-We were lucky enough to see their performance, their stubborn dedication and achievements were really touching to me.
+Kecak evolved into something different, and it is exciting to underline the creation of the first all-woman Kecak group in 2004.
+Kecak was meant to be a men’s activity, but these ladies broke the rule with a fantastic show.
+We were lucky enough to see their performance, and their stubborn dedication and achievements, which were really touching to me.

-Nevertheless, Kecak maintains its charm, sounds make the spectator dizzy, costumes of the main characters are beautifully intricate, firelight and overall atmosphere have a magical aura that is enchanting.
+Nevertheless, Kecak maintains its charm; the sounds make the spectator dizzy, the costumes of the main characters are beautifully intricate, and the firelight and overall atmosphere have a magical, enchanting aura.

 Where to see Kecak in Bali

-The town of Ubud, the cultural tourist center of Bali island, is certainly the easiest place to see traditional dance and music performances.
+The town of Ubud, the cultural center of Bali, is undoubtedly the easiest place to see traditional dance and music performances.

-Although it’s true that, while roaming around Bali, it’s highly probable to stumble upon traditional celebrations and rituals that involve many kinds of dances, theater, and music, there’s almost no way to plan that in advance, the only way to see a real Balinese ceremony is to be in the right place at the right time.
+Although it’s true that, while roaming around Bali, it’s highly probable to stumble upon traditional celebrations and rituals that involve many kinds of dances, theater, and music, there’s almost no way to plan that; the only way to see a real Balinese ceremony is to be in the right place at the right time.

-In Ubud instead, there are performances every day (except for the Nyepi, the Silent Day) and Kecak is staged at least 3 times per week.
+In Ubud, there are performances every day (except for Nyepi, the Silent Day), and Kecak is staged at least 3 times per week.

-The venues are mostly in Ubud town center, not far from the Royal Palace, while some different activities occur in nearby villages, such as the Jegog (the bamboo Gamelan), for these shows, free transport from Ubud Tourism Office is provided.
+The venues are mainly in the Ubud town center, not far from the Royal Palace, while some different activities occur in nearby villages, such as the Jegog (the bamboo Gamelan); for these shows, free transport from the Ubud Tourism Office is provided.

-Each and every day there are several performances, so that is easy to get to see whatever fancies you most even if your time is short.
+Every day, there are several performances, so it is easy to get to see whatever fancies you most, even if your time is short.

-The tourist information center, placed near Ubud main crossroad in the north of the town (near the Royal Palace) can provide you with a list of the upcoming shows, with timetables and fees.
+The tourist information center, located near Ubud’s main crossroads in the north of the town (near the Royal Palace), can provide you with a list of upcoming shows, including timetables and fees.
 You can check the schedule online here.

 Check also